-- Raspberry Pi – a kit with Raspberry Pi 3+ or later with the recommended power supply, 32Gb SD card, heatsinks and/or cooling fan.
+- A Raspberry Pi kit with Raspberry Pi 3+ or later with the recommended power supply, 32Gb SD card, heatsinks and maybe a cooling fan.

 - Ethernet cable for a wired connection to your broadband router.

 - A spare SD card and an SD card reader or disc space for a backup of your setup